yigitkonur/rust-hyper-load-balanced-api-client/README.md

-# 10K req / second LLM requester with weighted load balance
+# 10K req/sec LLM Requester w/ Load Balancer

 To develop new features for Wope's AI expension we required extensive need of processing few thousand request per second for long-running tasks like LLM requests.
 We needed to handle up to 10,000 requests per second efficiently.
 As part of Cloudflare's startup program, we received significant support, including access to a GPU cluster.
 However, consuming this capacity on an average machine (8 cores, 16 GB RAM) presented significant challenges.
 Python's Global Interpreter Lock (GIL) limits prompted us to seek a compiled language solution.
 While our backend primarily uses Go, I decided to explore Rust's capabilities for this high-performance task.